tolauwae/phd-thesis/src/remote/remote.typ

   ]
 ]
-/ callback: #block[
-    The #smallcaps[callback] reduction rule shows how the WebAssembly interpreter can replace the instruction sequence $e^(\*)$ with a callback construct, whenever there are unprocessed events and no other callback is being processed.
+/ callback: The #smallcaps[callback] reduction rule shows how the WebAssembly interpreter can replace the instruction sequence $e^(\*)$ with a callback construct, whenever there are unprocessed events and no other callback is being processed.
 We do not allow nested callback constructs.
 To enforce this, we change the running state to the #smallcaps[callback] value in the #smallcaps[callback] rule and change it back to #smallcaps[play] in the #smallcaps[resume] rule.
 The #smallcaps[callback] construct replaces the instruction sequence with a instruction.
 The replaced instruction sequence, is kept by the callback construct as a continuation (between curly braces).
 The new stack only holds the callback construct, which contains an indirect call with the index returned by the callback mapping $s_(c b s)$.
 Before the indirect call and the table index, the rule adds the topic and payload of the event to the stack as arguments for that function call.
 This means that every callback function must have type $sans("i32") #h(0em) sans("i32") #h(0em) sans("i32") #h(0em) sans("i32") arrow.r epsilon.alt$.
 Because we place the arguments on the stack at the same time as the indirect call, the body of the callback as a whole still has type $epsilon.alt arrow.r epsilon.alt$, as specified in @fig:callback-typing.
-  ]

-/ step-callback: #block[
-    The #smallcaps[step-callback] rule describes how the code inside the body of the is executed until it is empty.
+/ step-callback: The #smallcaps[step-callback] rule describes how the code inside the body of the is executed until it is empty.
-  ]

-/ resume: #block[
-    Once a callback is completed, the #smallcaps[resume] rule replace s the empty construct with its stored continuation.
+/ resume: Once a callback is completed, the #smallcaps[resume] rule replace s the empty construct with its stored continuation.
 From this point onward evaluation resumes normally.
 We know that the body of the construct will always become empty because its type is $epsilon.alt arrow.r epsilon.alt$.
-  ]

-/ skip-message: #block[
-    When no callback function is registered in the callback mapping $s_("cbs")$ for the event at the top of the FIFO event queue $s_(e v t) (0)$, the skip-message rule takes a step by removing the top event from the event queue in the store.
+/ skip-message: When no callback function is registered in the callback mapping $s_("cbs")$ for the event at the top of the FIFO event queue $s_(e v t) (0)$, the skip-message rule takes a step by removing the top event from the event queue in the store.
-  ]

-/ callback-trap: #block[
-    Because code within the construct is reduced with the existing WebAssembly reduction rules, it can result in a .
+/ callback-trap: Because code within the construct is reduced with the existing WebAssembly reduction rules, it can result in a .
 In that case, the trap should be propagated upward by replacing the entire callback with it.
-  ]

-/ register: #block[
-    The takes an immediate memory slice, which corresponds with a topic string.
+/ register: The takes an immediate memory slice, which corresponds with a topic string.
 The instruction takes a table index $j$ pointing to a function from the stack, and updates the callback mapping so the set of indices returned for the given topic now includes the table index $j$.
-  ]

-/ register-trap: #block[
-    If the table index that the pops from the stack, does not refer to a WebAssembly function with the correct type ($sans("i32") #h(0em) sans("i32") #h(0em) sans("i32") #h(0em) sans("i32") arrow.r epsilon.alt$), the instruction will result in a trap as shown in rule #smallcaps[register-trap];.
+/ register-trap: If the table index that the pops from the stack, does not refer to a WebAssembly function with the correct type ($sans("i32") #h(0em) sans("i32") #h(0em) sans("i32") #h(0em) sans("i32") arrow.r epsilon.alt$), the instruction will result in a trap as shown in rule #smallcaps[register-trap];.
-  ]

-/ deregister: #block[
-    Callback functions can be removed from the callback mapping.
+/ deregister: Callback functions can be removed from the callback mapping.
 The function updates the mapping by removing the index $j$ from the set of indices corresponding with the topic immediate.
-  ]

-/ callbacks: #block[
-    Looking up callbacks can be done with the instructions, which returns a vector of the table indices registered for the given topic.
+/ callbacks: Looking up callbacks can be done with the instructions, which returns a vector of the table indices registered for the given topic.
-  ]

-/ push-event: #block[
-    The instruction adds a new event to the global event queue.
+/ push-event: The instruction adds a new event to the global event queue.
 Analogous to the previous callback instructions, this instruction takes a topic immediate.
 The payload of the event is taken from the stack.
 As shown, in @fig:callback-typing a payload is a memory slice, which consists of two numeric values: the offset in memory and the length of the slice.
-  ]

 Our formalization closely describes the callback handling system as introduced in @remote:interrupts.
 It does so with a limited amount of reduction rules.
 We can keep the formalization small because we reuse the existing instruction when adding a callback to the sequence of instructions.
 Using a smaller set of rules, means it is easier to reason about the formalization and the impact of the extension on WebAssembly.
 Furthermore, it means implementing the extension in a WebAssembly runtime is less work, because where the formalization reuses parts of the WebAssembly specification, the existing infrastructure of the runtime can likewise be reused.